NON-RESIDENT Income tax & FEMA

 - for carrying on a business or vocation outside India; or

-iii. for any other purpose, in such circumstances, as would indicate his intention to stay outside India for an uncertain period.
+For any other purpose, in such circumstances, as would indicate his intention to stay outside India for an uncertain period.

-Person Resident in India (Non Resident Indian)
+Person Resident in India (Non-Resident Indian)

 If you are in India for 120 days or less during the preceding financial year, then you will be treated as NRI as per FEMA Act.
 However, there are certain exceptions to this.